Treetrain1/Survival-Remastered/README.md

-(IMPORTANT) Version 1.0: Crystal Pack will be renamed to Survival Remastered and will go for review on CurseForge.
+(IMPORTANT) Version 1.0: Survival Remastered will be uploaded to CurseForge, assuming it is approved.

-Survival Remastered (Crystal Pack) Features:
+Survival Remastered Features:
 300+ Mods
 1.18 Caves
 Custom Terrain using Terralith